 It is common for developers to offer a limited amount of support for thirty days (or so) after the launch of a new website or redesign.
 That helps reassure the owner that any bugs uncovered by then will be repaired, that they will receive some coaching in operating the site, and that a few details can still be fine-tuned.
 This type of support typically does not include changes to the scope of the project, second thoughts about things previously agreed upon, new or added content, or detailed SEO.

-All websites benefit from occasional, new content and updates.
-It keeps a site fresh for visitors and of interest to search engines, which are always watching.
+All websites benefit from occasional new content and updates.
+It keeps a site fresh for visitors and of interest to search engines.

 To that end, website managers can anticipate some ongoing tasks.
 Plan ahead for the time when you will want assistance with those and other, unanticipated, issues.